 A trigger is evaluated at the start of a campaign—if a user performs the

 purchase event, they’re added to the campaign.
-You can refine the trigger by adding an event data filter or further configure the campaign with Filters and Frequency limits.
-More about all the available campaign options can be found here.
+You can refine the trigger by adding an event data filter or add other Filters and Frequency limits.
+You can find more details about campaign options here.

-Click Save to continue to the next step of building your workflow.
+Click Save to continue to the next step.
 In the Workflow Builder, you have full control over the content and schedule of your messages.
-A campaign can be simple and include one message– a receipt for the purchase.
+A campaign can be simple and include one message—a receipt for the purchase.

 For our example, we’ve added additional actions to showcase a few of our most popular features:

 - An attribute update to keep an internal order count for the customer

-- Our transactional email receipt, framed as a thank you message
+- A transactional email receipt, framed as a thank you message

 - A T/F branch to determine if this purchase is the customer’s first purchase

-- A delay of one day so the customer isn’t bombarded with emails, and
+- A one-day delay, so the customer isn’t bombarded with emails

 - A follow-up email offering a discount on their next order.

 These options can turn simple transactional messages into powerful campaigns that build customer loyalty through automated, yet personalized, messages.

-After creating the workflow, the next step allows you to choose a Goal and set Exit Conditions.
-This optional step powers the conversion tracking metric in Customer.io campaigns.
-It allows you to track the success of your campaign, so you’ll want to choose a relevant segment (ie a person making a second purchase).
-If a person enters/exits that segment after they receive, open, or click a tracked link in a message, we’ll attribute a conversion to your message.
+After you create a workflow you can choose a goal and set exit conditions.
+This optional step powers the conversion tracking metric in Customer.io campaigns and provides a mechanism to track the success of your campaign.
+Choose a relevant segment (like a person making a second purchase), and if a person enters/exits that segment after they receive, open, or click a tracked link in a message, we’ll attribute a conversion to your message.
 Learn more about goals and exit conditions here.